ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 ## ⚠️ Disclaimer

 **I don't advise to buy or invest in crypto.
 I'm not a financial advisor.
-And for God's sake, please don't think that this app is supposed to make you rich or something.
 It's just a simple conversion tool that tries to minimize withdrawal fees for your crypto.
 It might be not the most accurate tool and there might be bugs.
-Double check actual conversion rates on exchanges.**
+Fees are hardcoded and might be outdated.
+Double check actual conversion rates and fees on exchanges.**

 **USE IT ON YOUR OWN RISK!**